giampierosalvi/ASRWavesurferPlugin/README.md

 Automatic Speech Recognition Plugin for Wavesurfer

+**The WaveSurfer Automatic Speech Recognition Plugin**
+*Giampiero Salvi and Niklas Vanhainen*
+Proceedings of the Ninth International Conference on Language Resources and Evaluation (LREC'14), May 2014, Reykjavik, Iceland.

 You can find the acoustic and language models required for the plugin to work at this address:

 http://www.speech.kth.se/asr/